 Now’s as good of a time as any to remember that Fat Dog is very much a dog-themed restaurant.
 But aside from just the wallpaper and photos on the wall inside, that fantastic front patio means your four-legged BFF can get in on the action too.
 Fat Dog doesn’t sell any actual dog treats, but Tailwaggers next door does.
 So grab a bag of biscuits for him and the short rib French dip for yourself from the kitchen, and watch every unemployed writer in LA surf the internet on that patio.

 Your dog’s a star.
 You know, she knows it, we all know it.
-And there’s no better place to give her the attention she deserves than at Joan’s On Third.
-The 3rd St. marketplace is a full-out brunch apocalypse, but no one can deny that great sidewalk-facing patio.
+And there’s no better place to give her the attention she deserves than at Joan’s on Third.
+The 3rd St. marketplace is a full-blown brunch apocalypse, but no one can deny that great sidewalk-facing patio.
 People will definitely stop and ask to take pictures, but that’s just what your little princess ordered.
 As for you, you’re already knee-deep in that Chinese Chicken Salad.

 Beer Belly has long been one of our favorite places to grab a daytime beer in Ktown, but now they have a great patio that’s entirely dog-friendly as well.
 The guys running the show are also dog owners and sometimes will even have their own dogs there as well.
-For being in the center of the city though, the vibe at Beer Belly is low-key, fun, and relaxing.
+For being in the center of the city, the vibe at Beer Belly is low-key, fun, and relaxing.
 You’ll definitely want to get involved with those duck fat fries too.

-Is there a better street to be a dog on than Larchmont?
+Is there a better street to be a dog than Larchmont?
 Definitely not.
 Having a leashed companion is an almost required accessory on this little strip, and at Larchmont Wine and Cheese, you’re in the heart of all the action.
 You’re ducking inside the wine shop to snag one of our favorite sandwiches in LA, while he waits outside soaking up all the free feels.
 The sidewalk patio might get crowded, but you never have to wait long for a seat.

 There’s really no better feeling in the world than a day at the beach with your BFF/dog.
-And after a few hours of frolicking in the sand at one the most underrated beaches in LA (Playa Del Rey), you’re both looking for some quick r&r.
-Playa Provisions is technically four restaurant concepts in one, with different sections open at different times of the day.
+And after a few hours of frolicking in the sand at one the most underrated beaches in LA (Playa Del Rey), you’re both looking for some quick R&R. Playa Provisions is technically four restaurant concepts in one, with different sections open at different times of the day.
 But if you’re there in the morning and afternoon, nothing can beat that casual little patio and one of their housemade pastries.

 One of our favorite Valley bars, Blue Dog Tavern is a low-key neighborhood spot essentially under the 405 in Sherman Oaks, and among the most dog-friendly spots in town.
 We’ve never been there when there haven’t been other dogs on the front patio (a huge selling point, to be honest), so you’ll never feel like that one person who brought their dog to the bar.
 There’s plenty space on the patio, lots of water bowls, and even dog-safe burger patties for half-time.